What's a One-Wall Kitchen?

 - Replace the cabinetry and hardware, adding a tier of cabinets near the ceiling.

-- Upgrade to a built-in refrigerator.
+- Upgrade to a counter-depth refrigerator.

 - Upgrade to stone flooring with radiant heat.